ACARS server API

 The intention is that each ACARS client (station, both ground and aircraft) does a single connect every minute or so.
 During this brief connect, the ACARS server will look for pending messages to the station, and accept anything sent from the station.

 Since the vast majority of connect moments will not result in either a send or a receive, as nothing happened since the previous connect moment, the server load is 99% determined by the polling rate of all stations together.
+You can follow this at the online overview.

-It is heavily recommended to poll once between every 45 and 75 seconds, randomly timed so that the average server load is constant.
+It is heavily recommended to poll once between every 45 and 75 seconds, randomly timed so that the average server load is stable.
 If you expect a message, such as right after you sent a request, you may increase the polling rate to once per 20 seconds for a short time.

-ACARS in the real world really is not a fast system at all; due to various system delays and overcrowded VHF stations, it can take surprisingly long for a request-response cycle to complete.
+ACARS in the real world really is not such a fast system at all; due to various system delays and overcrowded VHF stations, it can take surprisingly long for a request-response cycle to complete.
 If SATCOM is involved, it can take even longer.

 Request Variables (GET, POST)